Homework I

 • Code must adhere to the coding style, including (but not limited to):

-• The code is commented.
+• The code is commented

 • The code is indented, lines are within the maximum allowed length and spaces are put where required.

-• No magical numbers are found within the code
+• No magical numbers

-Generic requirements:
+Generic requirements

 • Algorithm conforms to the UML activity diagram requirements

-• Algorithm is divided into swim lanes based on logical blocks.
+• Algorithm is divided into swim lanes based on logical blocks

-• Every decision node has a condition specified.
+• Each decision node specifies a condition

-• If multiple paths merge (following a decision node), a merge node must be used.
+• If multiple paths merge (following a decision node), a merge node must be used

-• No dead ends – You have to have a way to the exit from all of the nodes, actions etc.
+• No dead ends – You have to have a way to the exit from all of the nodes, actions Etc.

-• No infinite loops – It must always be possible to exit them.
+• No infinite loops – It must always be possible to exit them

 Extra task for bonus points